Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Methods

 \section{Methods}

-We propose a sample-splitting, exponential weighting scheme to construct the confidence set for the argmin index.
+We propose a cross-validated exponential weighting scheme to construct a confidence set for the argmin index.
 The procedure is formally presented in Algorithm~\ref{algorithm: exp weighting}.
-Some intuition leading to the idea and some more direct proposals one might consider are also provided in this section.
+Additionally, this section provides some intuition behind the approach, along with other simpler proposals one might consider (but do not share the favorable properties).